 Once all successful applicants have been accepted, students will be randomly assigned to either UNCG or NCA&TSU for purposes of tuition and fees, registration, financial aid, and access to all fee-based services, including student health services.
 This will be considered the student’s “home” campus.
 The “home campus” has no bearing on class location or faculty.

 - How do I get an application?

-- Applications are available online through the UNCG Graduate School.
+- Applications are available online through this link.

 - When is the application deadline?

 - Applications must be submitted online by January 15.

 - Do I have to have a BSW?

 - We do not require an undergraduate degree in social work for 2-year students.
 Past students have had undergraduate majors ranging from art to zoology.
 The only requirement is that the undergraduate degree be from an accredited college or university.
 However, advanced standing students must have a BSW from an accredited social work program within the past 10 years.